Exemption of Regulated Products under the Human Organ Transplant Ordinance (Cap. 465)

 Use of Regulated Products by Registered Medical Practitioners or Registered Dentists for Transplant Purposes

-Subsequent to a recent review of the system of information collection and with the agreement of the Human Organ Transplant Board (“the HOTB”), it is decided that the approved regulated products will also be exempted from the application of Section 6 (Information about transplant operations) of the Ordinance.
+Subsequent to the review of the system of information collection and with the agreement of the Human Organ Transplant Board (“the HOTB”), it is decided that the approved regulated products will also be exempted from the application of Section 6 (Information about transplant operations) of the Ordinance.
 As such, with immediate effect, for transplants using an exempted regulated product, registered medical practitioners are not required to supply to the HOTB the information as specified in the prescribed Form 2 of the Human Organ Transplant Regulation (Cap.
 465A) (“the Regulation”).
-In addition, DH will no longer require registered medical practitioners and registered dentists to submit the DH Return Form on transplant of the exempted regulated product to the DH.

 Please note that registered medical practitioners and registered dentists should keep good utilisation record of the exempted regulated product(s), to allow tracing individual recipients of a particular batch of regulated products if needed.